 \section{Appendix}

-\section{Experimental setup}
+\section{Experimental Setup}

 In this section, we describe our experimental setup in detail.
 We begin by carefully describing the way in which we simulated HybridSGD in the sequential form.
 Then, we proceed by explaining the different types of gradient estimators that we used in our experiments, together with their implementation methods.
 Finally, we detail the datasets, tasks, and models used for our experiments.
-The source code and other assets are accessible at \url{https://anonymous.4open.science/r/Hybrid-Decentralized-Optimization}.